xckevinc/sitemapgenerator/README.md

 This project is written in java, built with Maven, and developed in Eclipse Oxygen.

 To build requires Maven, Java 1.8, and an internet connection for retrieving dependencies.
 I built it with Maven 3.5.3.
-1) Checkout the sitemapgenerator project from github
+1) Checkout the sitemapgenerator project from github (develop branch)
 2) From a shell and the sitemapgenerator folder, execute "mvn compile"
 >mvn compile
 or